gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

+Cookie-based+++
+title = 'Simplifying Cookie-based and Token-based Authentication' date = 2024-07-13T12:06:57+01:00 draft = false
+tags = ["Security"]
 +++
-title = 'Simplifying Cookie Based and Token Based Authentication' date = 2024-07-13T12:06:57+01:00 draft = false tags = ["Security"]
-+++

 Authentication is a fundamental aspect of web security, ensuring that users are who they claim to be.
-Two prevalent methods for handling authentication are Cookie-Based and Token-Based authentication.
+Two prevalent methods for handling authentication are Cookie-based and Token-based authentication.
 In this blog, we’ll look into these methods, exploring their concepts, functionalities, advantages, and drawbacks.
-Additionally, we will provide detailed implementation guides for using Keycloak as an Identity Provider for Token-Based authentication in a .NET Core 8 API project and for Cookie-Based authentication in a React Next.js project using TypeScript.
+Additionally, we will provide detailed implementation guides for using Keycloak as an Identity Provider for Token-based authentication in a .NET Core 8 API project and for Cookie-based authentication in a React Next.js project using TypeScript.

 # What is Authentication?

 Authentication is the process of verifying the identity of a user or system.
 It ensures that the person or system accessing resources is indeed who they claim to be.
 Authentication is typically achieved through credentials such as usernames, passwords, tokens, or certificates.

-# Cookie-Based Authentication
+# Cookie-based Authentication

-## What is Cookie-Based Authentication?
+## What is Cookie-based Authentication?

-Cookie-Based Authentication uses HTTP cookies to manage user sessions.
+Cookie-based Authentication uses HTTP cookies to manage user sessions.
 Upon successful login, the server creates a session and stores it on the server side.
 A cookie containing the session ID is sent to the client.
 For subsequent requests, the client sends the cookie to the server to verify the session.

 ## Key Concepts